My Experience with Palliative Care

 - Pastoral Care

 Their primary responsibilities are to help you with any side effects you may be experiencing from your treatment.
-From pain to depression to anxiety to nausea and vomiting – they cover it all.
-And, the palliative care team works very closely with your primary care physician as well as your oncologist/radiologist.
+From pain to depression to anxiety to nausea and vomiting; they cover it all.
+The palliative care team works very closely with your primary care physician as well as your oncologist/radiologist.

 My experience with palliative care began two years after being diagnosed with Lung Cancer.
-My only regret is that I didn’t know about this resource sooner.
+My only regret is that I did not know about this resource sooner.
 My nurse comes to my home every month and reviews what has happened in the past four weeks.
-She manages my pain.
-She manages my general health and nutrition on a monthly basis.
+She manages my pain as well as my general health and nutrition on a monthly basis.